LarsMichelsen/pmatic/README.rst

 ======

 Python API for Homematic.
-Simple to use.
+Easy to use.

 The `pmatic <https://larsmichelsen.github.io/pmatic/>`__ module provides access to the Homematic CCU which operates as the central unit in